 Near the Port Renfrew Community Centre, turn north onto Deering Road, continue past the Pacheedaht Campground, and cross over the Deering Bridge.
 At the Pacific Marine Road junction, turn left and follow the signs towards Avatar Grove.
 The paved road will eventually turn to dirt.

 After Avatar Grove, continue along the Gordon River Road for approximately 4 kilometres and take your first right onto a small side road.
 Continue down to the bridge high over the Gordon River.
-Park at the side of the road, walk across the bridge, and continue 15-20 minutes on foot along the logging road (a 4x4 vehicle can make it) and keep to the main dirt road.
+Park at the side of the road, walk across the bridge, and continue around 15 minutes on foot along the logging road (a 4x4 vehicle can make it) and keep to the main dirt road.

 Cutblock 7190 and Big Lonely Doug will be on your right.